 Open ServiceDefinition.csdef, add a Endpoint2 for load balancer to use.
 Change the following settings as yours.

 <WebRole name="WebRole1" vmsize="Small"> <Sites> <Site name="Web"> <Bindings> <Binding name="Endpoint1" endpointName="Endpoint1" /> <Binding name="Endpoint2" endpointName="Endpoint2" /> </Bindings> </Site> </Sites> <ConfigurationSettings> <Setting name="Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString" /> </ConfigurationSettings> <Endpoints> <InputEndpoint name="Endpoint1" protocol="http" port="80" /> <InputEndpoint name="Endpoint2" protocol="http" port="8080" loadBalancer="name of the load balancer" /> </Endpoints> <Imports> <Import moduleName="RemoteAccess" /> </Imports> </WebRole>

-This cloud service has 2 endpoints, once we binding endpoint2 with ILB, endpoint2 will no longer accessible by cloudservice.cloudapp.net:endpoint2.
-This endpoint2 only can be accessible by ILB’s IP + port.
-If we don’t want cloud service be accessible from outside the VNet, just remove the endpoint1.
+This cloud service has 2 endpoints.
+Once we have binded the endpoint2 with ILB, it will no longer be accessible by cloudservice.cloudapp.net:endpoint2.
+This endpoint2 can then be accessed only by ILB’s IP + port.
+If we don’t want cloud service to be accessible from outside the VNet, just remove the endpoint1.

 3. Configure Service Configuration File

 Open ServiceConfiguration.Cloud.cscfg and change content as below.
 Change the following settings as yours.